Team-Nifty-GmbH/tall-datatables/README.md

 ...
 ```

-alternative you can add the script to your vite config, but again keep in mind to load the
+Alternative you can add the script to your vite config, but again keep in mind to load the
 script BEFORE alpinejs as it needs to listen on the alpine:init event

 ```js